simonw/fec-to-sqlite/README.md

     $ fec-to-sqlite filings filings.db 1146148

-This fetches the filing with ID `1146148` and stores it in tables in a SQLite databsae called `filings.db`.
+This fetches the filing with ID `1146148` and stores it in tables in a SQLite database called `filings.db`.
 It will create any tables it needs.

-You can pass more than one filing ID.
+You can pass more than one filing ID, separated by spaces.